Protocentral/protocentral-healthypi-v3/docs/index.md

 If you ever remove the sensor and wish to connect it back to the HealthyPi, please wire it in the sequence shown in the following picture.

 [Photo of temperature sensor connector with color codes]

-# Advanced: Programming the on-board SAMD21 microcontroller

-HealthyPi now supports programming using Arduino !

-If you wish to program your own code on the HealthyPi board, check out [Modifying and recompiling HealthyPi Firmware](/docs/recompiling-firmware.md).

 # License Information